OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 # 3. Camera

 ## 3.1 software requirements
 This week, you will use [our group's wearable camera browser](https://github.com/activityMonitoring/oxford-wearable-camera-browser).
 Here are the steps, including the installation of [Node.js](https://nodejs.org/en/), to get up and running with it.
+For node, you can either download it using the link before or do `brew install node` on Mac or `sudo apt install nodejs` on Linux.

 ```
 # 1. Download/clone this git repo
 $ cd ~/
 $ git clone https://github.com/activityMonitoring/oxford-wearable-camera-browser.git

-# 2. Install nodeJS
-$ brew install node

-# 3. Install npm package dependencies
+# 2. Install npm package dependencies
-$ npm install
+$ npm install  # electron install might fail.
+Try run the next line.
+$ npm i -D electron@11.0.0

-# 4. Open/run browser
+# 3. Open/run browser
 $ npm start
 ```